 FINA's response to the ISL threat of a "showbiz" marketing-friendly event was to develop an invite only competition for the sport’s star names.
 While it is a strong step forward and potentially lucrative for the top names, would it benefit all?

 The ASOIF report made it clear that IFs have struggled to adapt to changes, asserting that evolution has normally come in the face of potential Olympic exclusion.
 You can make the case that the most innovative events have come from private companies, who have disrupted the existing landscape.

 A suggestion was cited about IFs following the combined 2018 European Championships in Berlin and Glasgow, dubbed as an early prototype of an event where stakeholders were brought together effectively to work on a mutually beneficial event.

 The report noted the how the Championships were "run in full collaboration with the traditional structures of the sports movement but at a fraction of the cost of larger multi-sport mega events".

 While the European Games were not mentioned directly, it certainly would feel like a blow to the EOC to see that in writing.
-You can make the case that their concept could represent the existing and seemingly under threat version of multi-sports, against a new breed.
-That could yet be a sweeping conclusion with a host yet to be confirmed for the second European Championships.
+You can make the case that their concept represents the existing and seemingly under threat version of multi-sports, against a new breed.
+This could yet be a sweeping conclusion with a host yet to be confirmed for the second European Championships.

 While highlighting several challenges, ASOIF determined that they expect IFs to remain widely accepted as unique bodies which are capable of governing and administrating their sports worldwide.